ics-py/ics-py/doc/explanation/icalender-format.rst

 .. _`introduction`:

-About the iCalendar format
+About the iCalendar Format
 ==========================

-TBD
+..
+Contains a very brief information about the ICS format